gparraMstr/censys-assessment/README.md

 ## Contact

-For questions or issues, please reach out to [Your Name/Your Email] or create an issue on the repository.
+For questions or issues, please reach out to Gregorio Parra (parra73@gmail.com) or create an issue on the repository.